review: Sony Alpha a7R camera

 But I digress.
 Mirrorless interchangeable-lens cameras have become more popular.
 Or at least, the photo industry has been pushing these really hard, creating a buzz about these cameras.
 The photo industry are obviously keen on new markets that are created.

 Until now, mirrorless cameras have been crop-sensor cameras.
-Until now – Sony has released the 24 megapixel Sony Alpha a7 camera (Amazon) and the 36 megapixel Sony Alpha a7R camera (Amazon).
+Until now – Sony has released the 24 megapixel Sony Alpha a7 camera (vendor) and the 36 megapixel Sony Alpha a7R camera (vendor).
 The a7R is interesting in that it doesn’t have an optical low-pass filter.
 (Anti-aliasing filter.)
 This allows for greater image sharpness, at the expense of occasionally risking moiré patterns.

 image quality of the Sony a7R